-For 8 years, MBK has been encouraging, empowering and challenging men to get in the game of life and become better men, better brothers, better husbands and better fathers.
+For eight years, MBK has been engaging, empowering and encouraging men to get in the game of life and become better men, better brothers, better husbands, better fathers and better community members.

 Authentic Manhood Coach / Men’s Motivational Speaker